 New and returning student applications completed after the specified deadlines, as long as funds remain available.

 Complete the PFS online by way of the School and Student Service (SSS) by NAIS website.
-We require the following documents be submitted with your PFS in order to be considered for financial aid for the 2018-2019 academic year:
+We require the following documents be submitted with your PFS in order to be considered for financial aid:

-2017 wage statements (W-2, 1099, etc.), when available.
+Calendar year wage statements (W-2, 1099, etc.), or your final paystub showing total calendar year earnings when available.
 You have the ability to login to a submitted PFS at any time to upload a new document or update information.

 You have the option to either upload the required documents to your PFS or mail them to SSS using their required documents coversheet, but uploading is faster.
 Any documents received by Emma Willard will be forwarded to SSS by NAIS for attachment to your PFS and may delay on-time completion and review of your PFS.